Having Our Say: The Delany Sisters' First 100 Years: Book

 Having Our Say: The Delany Sisters' First 100 Years was published by Kodansha America in New York in September 1993, and was on the New York Times bestseller lists for 105 weeks.
-The book documented the oral history of the Delany sisters and was compiled by same The New York Times reporter that created the original article, Amy Hill Hearth.
+The book documented the oral history of the Delany sisters and was compiled by the same New York Times reporter that created the original article, Amy Hill Hearth.

 Book synopsis

 Having Our Say presents an historically accurate, nonfiction account of the trials and tribulations the Delany sisters faced during their century of life.
 The book offers positive images and details of African-American (they preferred "colored") life in the 1890s.

 The book chronicles the story of their well-lived lives with wit and wisdom.
 It begins with an idyllic childhood in North Carolina.
 The sisters had a unique and privileged upbringing.
 They were raised on the campus of St. Augustine's School (now St. Augustine's University) in Raleigh, North Carolina.
 Their father, the Rev. Henry B. Delany, was the Vice-Principal of the school.
 He was born into slavery, but eventually became the first African-American Episcopal Bishop elected in the United States.
-Their mother, Nanny Logan, was a teacher and administrator.
+Their mother, Nanny Logan, was a teacher and an administrator.
 Her parents were a free African American woman and a white Virginia farmer.

 The legislation of Jim Crow laws eventually prompted the Delany sisters move to Harlem.
 Sadie arrived in New York in 1916, while Bessie relocated two years later.

 The sisters were successful career women and civil rights pioneers in their own right.
 They survived encounters with racism and sexism in different ways, with the support of each other and their family.
 The sisters set their sights high, with both earning advanced college degrees at a time when this was very rare for women, especially women of color.
 Both were successful in their professions from the 1920s until retirement.

 Sadie attended Pratt Institute, then transferred to Columbia University where she earned a bachelor's degree in education in 1920, followed by a master's in education in 1925.
 She was the first African-American permitted to teach Domestic Science at the high school level in the New York City public school system.
 She retired in 1960.

 Bessie was a 1923 graduate of Columbia University's School of Dental and Oral Surgery.
 She was the second black woman licensed to practice dentistry in the state of New York.
 She retired in 1956.

-The Delany sisters lived together in Harlem, New York for many years, eventually moved to the Bronx while it was still rural, and finally moved to Mt.
+The Delany sisters lived together in Harlem, New York, for many years, eventually moved to the Bronx while it was still rural, and finally moved to Mt.
 Vernon, New York, where they bought a house with a garden on a quiet street.
 Neither ever married, and the two lived together all of their lives.

 The reason we've lived this long is because we never married.
 We never had husbands to worry us to death!